murkl/arch-os/docs/DOCS.md

 ## Technical Information

-Here are some technical information regarding the Arch OS Core installation.
+Here are some technical information regarding the Instarcher Core installation.

 ### Partitions layout